Tahler/nu-code-submission-api/README.md

 - TypeScript / Express to define the API succinctly.
 - Docker to contain user-submitted code.
 - Firebase for storing data and user authentication.
-- Gulp for building and automation.
+- Gulp for automating the build and run processes.

 ## Interface